 So it is an ordeal, but it seems that plant medicines get to the root of the problem, whereas western medicine seems to sweep symptoms under the rug.
 I would like to say that I am not against modern medicine.
-Without it my mum and dad would have died, and as a premature baby, I would have probably not survived.
-What I would like to see a better understanding of the mind and body relationship.
+Without it, my parents would have died and, as a premature baby, I would have probably not survived.
+What I would like to see is a better understanding of the mind and body relationship.
 Because I have seen, and experienced myself, how emotional stress can contribute to the development of illness.

-Many scientists and researchers have, and are continuing to run trials, which so far are showing promising results for those suffering from depression.
+Many scientists and researchers have run, and are continuing to run, trials which, so far, are showing promising results for those suffering from depression.
 It has been noted that “neurons that fire together, wire together.”
 Dr Rick Hanson says that “the mind and the brain are a unified system.
 As the brain changes, the mind changes.
 As the mind changes, the brain changes.
-This means that you can use your conscious mind to make lasting changes to your brain to bring about greater well-being and happiness in your life.”
-Professor David Nutt noted that psychedelics disrupt the process of the connections that get locked into a patterns of thinking, and instead help to bring about a sense of connection and unity.
-There are also examples of psychedelics, most notably Ayahuasca helping individuals’ deal with past trauma.
+This means that you can use your conscious mind, to make lasting changes to your brain, to bring about greater well-being and happiness in your life.”
+Professor David Nutt noted that psychedelics disrupt the process of the connections that get locked into a pattern of thinking and, instead, help to bring about a sense of connection and unity.
+There are also examples of psychedelics, most notably Ayahuasca, helping individuals” deal with past trauma.

 Eduardo Calderon Palomino, a contemporary practitioner in the shamanic art of healing, from Peru, described the subconscious as “a superior part [of a person]…a kind of bag where the individual has stored all his memories…by means of the magical plants and chants and the search for the roots of the problem, the subconscious of an individual is opened like a flower.”

-Without this understanding we run the risk of being caught in the cycle of damaging actions and thoughts.
-The problem faced here though is that pharmaceutical companies are in the business of making money.
+Without this understanding, we run the risk of being caught in the cycle of damaging actions and thoughts.
+The problem faced here though, is that pharmaceutical companies are in the business of making money.
 It is not good business if you take a plant medicine, maybe a few times in your life, as opposed to taking pills daily.

 This can often be a strained area of conversation.
-Here we return again to judgement and compartmentalisation.
-It is sad but often we do cringe if someone tells us they feel at one with the universe.
+Here, we return again to judgment and compartmentalisation.
+It is sad, but often we do cringe, if someone tells us they feel at one with the universe.
 For me, it is all about honesty and authenticity.
-If something does not ring true, then it probably isn’t.
+If something does not ring true, then it probably isn”t.

-When we are vulnerable, we often look to others to help us, and while there are many kind-hearted people out there, most people have to make a living.
-Or they may feel uncomfortable with your struggles and tell you to just “cheer up.”
+When we are vulnerable, we often look to others to help us and, while there are many kind-hearted people out there, most people have to make a living.
+Or, they may feel uncomfortable with your struggles, and tell you to just “cheer up.”
 You have to, in a way, be a mother for yourself.
-Learn to care for yourself, and listen to your needs, not what people tell you need.
+Learn to care for yourself, and listen to your needs, not what people tell you that you need.
 It is all about connection.

-In the Unknown She, Sobonfu Somé says that “The web of life… is how we stay connected to the earth…It contains wisdom, knowledge and healing energy for the whole world.”
+In the Unknown She, Sobonfu Somé says that: “The web of life… is how we stay connected to the earth…It contains wisdom, knowledge and healing energy for the whole world.”
 This reminds me of the very fabric of life.
-What Joseph Campbell called the “net of gems” after the Hindu “Net of Indra.”
+What Joseph Campbell called the: “net of gems” after the Hindu “Net of Indra.”